Saturday, August 11, 2012

 To begin, I'd read this article from RightStart Mathematics on Math and the Young Child.
 It's a 2-page overview on how to introduce math concepts early.
 You'll find a presentation called The Future of Primary Math that has no sound, but if you click through the slides, you'll get the idea of what they mean.

 In addition to supplementation to improve Jett's cognition and memory, we do lots of educational activities.
-Here's a collection of blog posts (from blogs We Can Do All Things, Bill and Ria, Elaine Ng Friis, Hannah's Shenanigans, Counting Coconuts, A Super Baby, The Pinay Homeschooler and more) as well as links to help you teach your child understand early math concepts such as:
+Here's a collection of great blog posts (from blogs We Can Do All Things, Bill and Ria, Elaine Ng Friis, Hannah's Shenanigans, Special Connection Homeschool, Counting Coconuts, A Super Baby, The Pinay Homeschooler and more) as well as links to help you teach your child understand early math concepts such as:

 • Shape Recognition